Trump says Whitaker right about Russia probe, won't sit with Mueller for interview

 "What are the odds?"
 Wallace asked of an interview.
 "One in a hundred?"

-"I don’t do odds," Trump responded before Wallace cut in to point out that, "You ran a casinom sir."
+"I don’t do odds," Trump responded before Wallace cut in to point out that, "You ran a casino sir."

 "You’re right, and very successfully actually," Trump said.
 "We gave very, very complete answers to a lot of questions that I shouldn’t have even been asked and I think that should solve the problem.
 I hope it solves the problem, if it doesn’t, you know, I’ll be told and we’ll make a decision at that time.
 But probably this is the end."